Alexandre Kojève: Hegel lectures

 Although not an orthodox Marxist, Kojève was known as an influential and idiosyncratic interpreter of Hegel, reading him through the lens of both Karl Marx and Martin Heidegger.
-The well-known end of history thesis advanced the idea that ideological history in a limited sense had ended with the French Revolution and the regime of Napoleon and that there was no longer a need for violent struggle to establish the "rational supremacy of the regime of rights and equal recognition".
-Kojève's end of history is different from Francis Fukuyama's later thesis of the same name in that it points as much to a socialist-capitalist synthesis as to a triumph of liberal capitalism.
+The well-known end of history thesis advanced the idea that ideological history in a limited sense had ended with the French Revolution and the regime of Napoleon, and that there was no longer a need for violent struggle to establish the "rational supremacy of the regime of rights and equal recognition".
+Kojève's end of history is different from Francis Fukuyama's later thesis of the same name in that it points as much to a socialist–capitalist synthesis as to a triumph of liberal capitalism.
+(Note: Kojève: "The End of History does not itself resolve the tension within the idea of equality — the ideal of equal recognition that is rationally victorious with the End of History embodies elements of market justice, equal opportunity, and "equivalence" in exchange (the "bourgeois" dimension of the French Revolution).
+But it also contains within it a socialist or social democratic conception of equality of civic status, implying social regulation, welfare rights, and the like".)

 Kojève's lectures on Hegel were collected, edited and published by Raymond Queneau in 1947, and published in abridged form in English in the now classic Introduction to the Reading of Hegel: Lectures on the Phenomenology of Spirit.
 His interpretation of Hegel has been one of the most influential of the past century.
 His lectures were attended by a small but influential group of intellectuals including Raymond Queneau, Georges Bataille, Maurice Merleau-Ponty, André Breton, Jacques Lacan, Raymond Aron, Michel Leiris, Henry Corbin and Éric Weil.
 His interpretation of the master–slave dialectic was an important influence on Jacques Lacan's mirror stage theory.
 Other French thinkers who have acknowledged his influence on their thought include the post-structuralist philosophers Michel Foucault and Jacques Derrida.